vincentorback/clean-wordpress-admin/README.md

 Hide items and sub-items in the admin menu.

 ### [Comments](comments.php)
-Remove default fields in comment form.
+Remove default fields in the comment form.

 ### [Contextual tabs](contextual-tabs.php)
 Remove all or specific contextual tabs with help and information about how to use the WordPress interface.